syncfusion-content/uwp-docs/uwp/SfCellGrid/Interactive-Features.md

 {% endhighlight %}
 {% endtabs %}

-## Comment Tip
+## Comment tip

-SfCellGrid provides support for adding the Excel-like comment tip to the individual cells.
-This acts as note that provides more information about data in an individual cell on mouse hover.
+The SfCellGrid provides support for adding the Excel-like comment tip to the individual cells.
+This acts as note that provides more information about the data in an individual cell on mouse hover.

 When a cell has a comment, a red indicator appears in the corner of the cell.
-When you rest the pointer on the cell, the comment appears.
+When resetting the pointer on the cell, the comment appears.

-To display the Comment, user need to set `ShowComment` property to true.
+To display the comment, set the `ShowComment` property to true.

 {% tabs %}
 {% highlight c# %}